The Power of Regularization in Solving Extensive-Form Games: Conclusions and Future Work

 \subsubsection{Acknowledgement}

 T.Y. was supported by NSF CCF-2112665 (TILOS AI Research Institute).
 A.O and K.Z. were supported by MIT-DSTA grant 031017-00016.
 K.Z. also acknowledges support from Simons-Berkeley Research Fellowship.
-The authors also thank Suvrit Sra for the valuable discussions.
+The authors also thank Suvrit Sra for the valuable discussions, {and thank Yang Cai, Haipeng Luo, Chen-Yu Wei, and Weiqiang Zheng for the invaluable feedback that helped clarify the last-iterate convergence notion focused on in this paper and the statement in Theorem 4.2.}

 ~\\ \centerline{{\fontsize{13.5}{13.5}\selectfont \textbf{Supplementary Materials for}}}

 \centerline{\fontsize{13.5}{13.5}\selectfont \textbf{ ``The Power of Regularization in Solving Extensive-Form Games''}}